The initial sketches of a proposed roadmap toward a

 Hence, now that the initial goals and strategies of this “Roadmap” project have been proposed by Peace-seeking Iranian Veterans (inside Iran--and outside) we hope that an appropriate KEY peace-builder group within the American civil society (for example, hopefully the Fellowship of Reconciliation) would join this history-making effort, as our main host-partner, so we can then build together active collaborations with other like-minded peace-building co-partner American counterparts.

-a) The veto-powered UN Security Council countries of China, Russia, France and England, joined by Germany (as associate partners to the negotiations); while the following (observer status? or active supporter?) countries would also take part in the negotiations--at appropriate levels: b) The Global South BRICS countries of India, Brasil, and South Africa--in addition to Argentina, Kazakhstan, Japan and South Korea; c) The Islamic countries of Indonesia and Pakistan; d) These four major African countries: Algeria, Morocco, Kenya and Nigeria; e) The following significant Global North countries: Australia, Canada, Spain, and Italy; and of course, f) the significant West Asian/North African regional countries of Turkey, Iraq, Saudi Arabia, and Egypt -- as well as Oman, Qatar and the UAE; and h) Israel, though obviously important, is not included in this list because the foreign policies of the US and Israel are seen as a "unified" set.
+b) The Global South BRICS countries of India, Brasil, and South Africa--in addition to Chile, Mexico, Argentina, Kazakhstan, Sri Lanka, Japan and South Korea; c) The Islamic countries of Indonesia and Pakistan; d) These four major African countries: Algeria, Morocco, Kenya and Nigeria; e) The following significant Global North countries: Australia, Canada, Spain, and Italy; and of course, f) the significant West Asian/North African regional countries of Turkeye, Iraq, Saudi Arabia, and Egypt -- as well as Oman, Qatar and the UAE; and, h) Israel, though obviously important, is not included in this list because the foreign policies of the US and Israel are seen as a "unified" set.

 It is noteworthy that the combined population of these countries totals to over 2/3rd of the number of human inhabitants of our peace-needing distressed Mother Earth.